UPDATE: What's happening now?

 - Studies from 11 US cities over 8 years and 60 million vehicle trips showed a 44% overall reduction in crashes compared to previously existing 2-lane configurations.
 (Mineta Institute.
 Safety Considerations for All Road Users on Edge Lane Roads.
 2022)

-- Friction on the road typically leads to vehicles operating more carefully and at safer speeds.
+- Advisory lane designs typically lead to vehicles operating at slower speeds.

-- PBOT will only install advisory bike lanes on streets with low motor vehicle traffic and low speeds.
+- PBOT will only install advisory shoulder lanes on streets with low motor vehicle traffic and low speeds.

 Frequently Asked Questions